 In this article, we’ll explore the reasons why this might be the case and what you can do to increase your chances of having a positive, mind-altering experience.
 Before we dive into the reasons why your psychedelic drugs and magic mushrooms might not be working, let’s first take a closer look at what a psychedelic drug trip actually entails.

 Using the standard definition of the word, a trip is an act of going to a place and returning; a journey or excursion, especially for pleasure.
 But in this article, we’re not talking about going on a vacation or taking a trip to the grocery store.

 In the psychedelic sense, the term “trip” describes the hallucinogenic event that occurs after taking a certain dose of a psychedelic substance.
 Perhaps some might describe the experience as visiting or touring different realities.

-Science has yet to determine the exact mechanics [LINK to MIND] that cause a psychedelic trip, but anecdotally we do know that these altered states of consciousness can be profound, life-changing, and sometimes result in divine experiences [LINK].
+Science has yet to determine the exact mechanisms that cause a psychedelic trip, but anecdotally we do know that these altered states of consciousness can be profound, life-changing, and sometimes result in mystical experiences.

 For most, the visual components of a psychedelic experience are unlike anything ever experienced before.
 They include things like increased visual acuity, sensitivity to light, and visual modulation of the surrounding environment.